-How To Explain a Gap In Your CV, Part #5: Voluntary Work
+How To Explain a Gap In Your CV, Part #5: Voluntary Work.

 Did you volunteer to organize any event, or participate in any non-profit initiative?
 Even weekly meetings of some local Hackerspace group, a local business club, or any other local initiative are good to mention.
 After all, it is evidence that you have a genuine interest in the subject matter, that you are sociable and a good networker!
 And, that you always keep yourself in a loop.
 Of course, online events count!

-How To Explain a Gap In Your CV, Part #6: Running Your Own Business
+How To Explain a Gap In Your CV, Part #6: Running Your Own Business.

-Did you perhaps made an attempt to launch your own business or a freelance practice during your gap year?
+Did you perhaps make an attempt to launch your own business or a freelance practice during your gap year?
 Many professionals skip mentions about their business in case it didn’t work out.
 This is a mistake!
-The recruiter would rather hear that you made an attempt to become an independent professional, yet for some reasons you failed, rather than that you travelled around the world and made beautiful photos of yourself in the capitals of 18 countries.
+The recruiter would rather hear that you made an attempt to become an independent professional, yet for some reason you failed, rather than that you travelled around the world and made beautiful photos of yourself in the capitals of 18 countries.
 In business, failure is not really a failure – apathy is.

 Plus, employers know best how hard launching the business might be.
 They will definitely value a candidate who had enough courage to try.
 And, they will want to put your entrepreneurial spirit into play in their own business!

-How To Explain a Gap In Your CV, Part #7: Learning About Economy
+How To Explain a Gap In Your CV, Part #7: Learning About Economy.

 According to the common stereotype, employers prefer to hire employees who are dependent, insecure, and in debt.
-Wheres in reality, they enjoy employees who are relaxed, happy, driven by their personal mission rather than the necessity to make quick bucks, conscious about how the economy works, and interesting to talk to in general terms.
+Where’s in reality, they enjoy employees who are relaxed, happy, driven by their personal mission rather than the necessity to make quick bucks, conscious about how the economy works, and interesting to talk to in general terms.

 Plus, people naturally lean towards money-aware individuals!
 Therefore, if during your gap year, you spent some time learning about the economy, making investments, and building a financial cushion, you might simply say it.
-Just frame your response in a way that suggests to the recruiter that you think about your professional future seriously.
+Just frame your response in a way that suggests to the recruiter that you think about your professional development and professional future seriously.
 That you are someone who builds financial safety to function better as a professional and to make more responsible decisions.
 You will see that the recruiter will highly enjoy your response and will feel encouraged to keep you around!

 How To Explain A Gap in Your CV?
-Conclusions
+Conclusions.

 Regardless of your employment status, there are plenty of activities that you might mention when asked “How did you spend your gap year?”
 Remember to focus on all the investments in yourself that you’ve made within this time, and all the new knowledge, contacts, and habits that you’ve acquired.
 Most job hunters start excusing themselves when asked this question, so if you take this progressive approach, you will certainly stand out!